US STOCKS-US stocks slide as investors fret over Trump's Fed nominee, earnings, inflation | Technology

 US STOCKS-US stocks slide as investors fret over Trump's Fed nominee, earnings, inflation

-SMALL-CAPS OUTPERFORM IN JANUARY Apple, wrapping up the week's tech results, forecast higher-than-expected revenue growth of up to 16% for the March quarter, but warned that rising memory-chip prices had started to pressure profitability.
+On the data front, producer prices increased more than expected in December, suggesting inflation could pick up in the months ahead.
+"There's a combination of investor concerns around the Fed chair announcement, some mixed tech earnings and lingering inflation pressure as well as some uncertainty about a potential government shutdown even though it should be short-lived," said Angelo Kourkafas, senior global strategist at Edward Jones.

-U.S. stocks fell on Friday as investors viewed President Donald Trump's nomination of former Federal Reserve Governor Kevin Warsh as a hawkish choice to succeed Federal Reserve Chair Jerome Powell, while also digesting earnings reports and a high inflation reading.
-On top of assessing the risks from U.S. tensions with countries including Iran, investors also worried about the prospect of another U.S. government shutdown after new barriers emerged in the Senate to a deal that would ensure continuation of funding for agency operations.
+U.S. stock indexes closed lower on Friday as investors viewed President Donald Trump's nomination of former Federal Reserve Governor Kevin Warsh as a hawkish choice to succeed Federal Reserve Chair Jerome Powell, while also digesting earnings reports and a high inflation reading.
+On top of assessing the risks from U.S. tensions with countries including Iran, investors were also worried about the prospect of another U.S. government shutdown after new barriers emerged in the Senate to a deal that would ensure continuation of funding for agency operations.
 At the Fed, Warsh, 55, is expected to favor lower interest rates but stop short of the more aggressive monetary easing linked to some other potential nominees.
 With Powell's term ending in May, Warsh, if confirmed by the Senate, would take the helm of a central bank he has argued should scale back its role in the economy and rethink its approach to monetary policy.
-In earnings, Apple shares fell a day after the iPhone maker released quarterly results.
+"Markets are calibrating to Trump's pick of Kevin Warsh ... and the outlook for monetary policy," said Michael Hans, chief investment officer at Citizens Wealth, who also pointed to an unwinding of recent trading patterns with the U.S. dollar gaining ground on Friday and precious metals selling off sharply.
+Meanwhile, in earnings, Apple shares regained ground after earlier losses in the session a day after the iPhone maker released quarterly results.
 On the data front, producer prices increased more than expected in December, suggesting inflation could pick up in the months ahead.

 "There's a combination of investor concerns around the Fed chair announcement, some mixed tech earnings and lingering inflation pressure as well as some uncertainty about a potential government shutdown even though it should be short-lived," said Angelo Kourkafas, senior global strategist at Edward Jones.
-At 2:16 p.m.
-EST, the Dow Jones Industrial Average fell 229.58 points, or 0.47%, to 48,841.98, the S&P 500 lost 27.44 points, or 0.39%, to 6,941.57 and the Nasdaq Composite lost 171.05 points, or 0.72%, to 23,514.18.
-The small-cap Russell 2000 index, which is more sensitive to interest rates, fell 1.1% on the day.
-The S&P's Materials index dropped 1.8%, leading declines among the S&P 500's 11 major industry sectors as U.S.-listed gold and silver miners tumbled on a massive selloff in precious metals with a more than 9% drop in gold prices and a 28% slide in silver.
+According to preliminary data, the S&P 500 lost 30.03 points, or 0.43%, to end at 6,938.98 points, while the Nasdaq Composite lost 223.59 points, or 0.94%, to 23,461.53.
+The Dow Jones Industrial Average fell 185.12 points, or 0.38%, to 48,886.44.

+The small-cap Russell 2000 index, which is more sensitive to interest rates, was underperforming the S&P 500 during the session.
+The S&P's Materials index was leading declines among the S&P 500's 11 major industry sectors as U.S.-listed gold and silver miners tumbled in sympathy with the massive selloff in gold prices and in silver.
+Defensive consumer staples was leading gainers during Friday's session with Colgate-Palmolive leading its gains after the maker of toothpaste and soap forecast annual sales above Wall Street estimates on steady demand for household staples in markets such as Latin America and Europe.
+Investors gave a mixed reception to megacap earnings reports this week with a stark warning: record capital-spending binges will be tolerated as long as the growth keeps coming.
-Defensive consumer staples led gainers with a 0.9% rise.
-The CBOE volatility index - Wall Street's "fear gauge" - pared earlier gains and was below its one-week high reached on Thursday but was still up 0.55 point on the day at 17.39.

-The Russell 2000 was on track to end the month up nearly 6%, compared with monthly advances of just over 1% each for the S&P 500 and the Nasdaq.
-The Dow, meanwhile, was poised to notch a ninth consecutive monthly advance, its longest winning streak since 2018.
-SMALL-CAPS OUTPERFORM IN JANUARY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)